Table of Contents

 This expanded report uses statistical models to fill in the blanks left behind by typical microarray-based DNA genotyping tests.
 Compared to Genetic Genie, we focus on polygenic scores that combine information from many genetic variants to make predictions.

-We also enable our users to stay up to date on the latest research.
+We also enable our users to stay up to date on the latest genetic research.
 Our service gives you access to the latest research, curated to your genomic data, through the Nebula Research Library.
 We provide all of the information you need to figure out what this research means to you and your DNA.

 With our new 30x Whole-Genome Sequencing service, we determine 100% of your DNA and report our analysis directly to you.
 This is the exact sort of test that reporting services like Genetic Genie recommend.
 You get 10,000 times more data than with other services, which only read 0.1% of your genome!